AbyudShetty/3D-Visualization-of-Gaussian-Splats/README.md

 - No loading progress indicator (feature planned)
 - Boundaries must be set manually (auto-detection in future release)

-## License

-MIT License - feel free to use and modify for your projects.

 ## Credits

 - Built with [Three.js](https://threejs.org/)